NUDelta/ce-platform/README.md

 ```
 Remember to update the `questions` array with all of your questions objects.

 4. Define the characters that participants will be cast as.
+Currently, they'll define what kind of instruction the participant receives at the beginning of the synchronous chat.
 These are also objects with three fields:
 ```js
 let characterName = {
     roleName: 'name of the role',